 a.
 Simmer the chicken bones

-- Wash the chicken bones with water and remove all the debris and offals.
+- Wash the chicken bones with water and remove all the debris.
+(Note: Some stores also add some pork bones to enhance the flavor.)

-- Place the bones in a stockpot and fill with a large pot of water enough to cover all the bones.
+- Place the bones in a stockpot and fill it with a large pot of water that is enough to cover all the bones.
 Bring the cold water to a boil, then reduce the heat to a bare simmer.

 - Skim away the scum floating on the surface to get a clear chicken stock.

-- Add the peppercorn and let it simmer over low heat for one hour or until the bones soften and release all the flavor.
+- Add the peppercorns and let them simmer over low heat for 1 hour, or until the bones are soft and release all their flavor.

 b.
 Stir-fry and simmer the shrimp heads